rehearsal-js/rehearsal-js/README.md

 ## Migrate

 Rehearsal Migrate can be executed both manually and automated.
 It is capable of maintaining proper migration order from leaf to trunk.
 It is generic enough to allow for the migration of JS to TS for all web applications.
-It allows for both multi-pass and single-pass migration processes with a PR for each step.
+It allows for both multi-pass and single-pass migration processes.
 It provides industry standard, type inference wherever possible and provides the ability to monitor micro migration steps with macro insights.
 Once migrated to TypeScript, Rehearsal tasks enable a manual type tighten for strictness.
 After all tasks have been completed, Rehearsal Upgrade takes over.
 All in all, Rehearsal Migrate will increase your productivity when migrating a given JavaScript project to TypeScript.

 ## Upgrade